An Evening of New Works by ODP Company Members

 February 3-11, 2023 @ MATCH

-Are you an HISD teacher interested in bringing your school group to our school matinee?
-Contact email@example.com for more info!
+Are you an HISD teacher interested in having access to our free livestream of “Peter & Wendy” Performance?
+Contact firstname.lastname@example.org for more info!

 Open Dance Project presents their beloved production of Peter & Wendy, based on the beloved story by J.M.
 Barrie.
 ODP takes a fresh look at this children’s favorite through their signature athleticism, daring physicality, and theatrical whimsy.
 Performances on aerial silks and trapeze by Peter and Tink provide a fresh and magical approach to the story.
 The event features special guest artists ODP2, Open Dance Project’s pre-professional youth ensemble.